inaimathi/langnostic/drafts/fun-with-crockford.md

 I'm trying something new this time.
 I've recently watched and followed along with [this video](https://www.youtube.com/watch?v=Aa_OWn03mDo), which is a long talk/exercise lecture by [Douglas Crockford](https://www.crockford.com/add.html).
 The rest of this post is a giant, literate-ish code-block that encodes my attempt at following along in Python.

+If you want to run it, just paste the below into a `py` file and import it.
+It uses some Python 3 features, so I'd recommend `python3.7` or higher.

 ```
 class TrivialTest:
     # I want to write tests as I go, so I need a bit of plumbing first.